AMReX-Astro/Microphysics/sphinx_docs/source/nse.rst

   This is set to 0.2 by default.

 * ``nse.T_min_nse`` is the minimum temperature required to consider the subsequent NSE checks.
-This is mainly to avoid unnecesary computations of computing the NSE mass fractions when the current temperature is too low.
+This is mainly to avoid unnecessary computations of computing the NSE mass fractions when the current temperature is too low.
   This is set to 4.0e9 by default.